noopsio/noops/README.md

 ## Build the project
 To build the project the following command is used.
 Alternatively, only a single handler can be built.
-In this case the name of the handler is added as a parameter to the build command.
+In this case, the name of the handler is added as a parameter to the build command.
 ```
 [noops@demo]: noops build
 --- Building project ---